PostgreSQL version upgrade

 View the server response to make sure the request was successful.

-As soon as you run the upgrade, the cluster enters the UPDATING status.
+As soon as you run the upgrade, the cluster status will change to UPDATING.
 Wait for the operation to complete and then check the cluster version.

 Cluster upgrade time depends on the database size.